nawabahmadreshi/documentation/pages/getting-started/link-behavior.md

 ### Behavior when the app is installed

-Note that the scenarios described below assume that the app, or the link being tapped, has been configured to support Branch's default "Open in the App Store" behavior.
+Note that what we describe here assumes that the app, or the link being tapped, has been configured to support Branch's default "Open in the App Store" behavior.
 If the app or link has instead been configured to redirect to a custom URL, the scenarios described will be identical with the difference that the user will be redirected to the custom URL instead of to the App Store.

 Also note that Universal Links were only introduced with iOS 9.
 Consequently, devices running iOS versions prior to version 9 fully support URI Schemes but do not suppor Universal Links and may not behave as described here.